-Classic motorcycle racer Excitebike 64 will be making its way onto the Nintendo Switch Online Expansion Pack service in the near future.
+Fans of retro racing games rejoice!
+The Nintendo 64 classic Excitebike 64 will be heading towards Nintendo Switch Online’s Expansion Pack in the near future.

 The announcement was made during a Nintendo Direct presentation yesterday (13th September 2022), alongside other major titles like Pilotwings 64 and Goldeneye 007 (my all-time favourite game, excitingly enough).
 A more precise release date than ‘2023’ was not revealed, however.